wrapp/gokit/README.md

 ## Context
 Gokit provides some wrapper functions for `context.Context`.
 These wrappers are used internally for setting data in context and passing it around in different modules.
 It is recommended to use these functions when you want to read or set data in context.
-For details have a look at [wrpctx](wrpctx/wrpctx.go) package.
+For further details have a look at [wrpctx](wrpctx/wrpctx.go) package.

 ## Logging
 Gokit provides a custom formatter for [logrus](https://github.com/sirupsen/logrus).
 This formatter adds some extra fields to the log entry.
 The log entry is then formatted to JSON before it is written to the stdout.
-It is recommended to use this default formatter but you can easily override it if it is necessary.
+It is recommended to use this default formatter but you can easily override it if necessary.
 See logrus's documentation to see how to override the default logger.
 Furthermore, you can use your custom formatter or any other logging library if you want.

 ## Connection draining